Photographer: Jack Caffrey, The Pimlico Project, 2017. © National Gallery of IrelandCredit

-- Your free general admission ticket will give you access to the permanent collection as well as the following free exhibitions: George Wallace: Reflections on Life, Glamour and Governance, and Shaw and the Gallery: A Priceless Education.
+- Your free general admission ticket will give you access to the permanent collection as well as the following free exhibitions: Picturing People, Queer Mind, Body and Soul, Glamour and Governance, and Shaw and the Gallery: A Priceless Education.

-- You need to book an exhibition ticket to visit our new exhibition New Perspectives.
-Acquisitions 2011-2020 (on view until 2 August).
+- You need to book an exhibition ticket to visit our new exhibition Jack B. Yeats: Painting & Memory.
 There is an admission charge for this exhibition, but there are discounts and special offers available.
 You must book your exhibition ticket in advance.
-Members go free to our paid exhibitions, but must pre-book their exhibition tickets.
+Children and carers go free to our paid exhibitions, but must pre-book their exhibition tickets.
 Members enjoy unlimited free entry to paid exhibitions, but must book their free tickets in advance.

 - Up to six individuals from the same household, or the same support bubble, can visit the Gallery together.